gnugat/redaktilo/doc/03-reference.md

 ## Search

-Another stateless service, which allows you to search patterns in the File's content.
+Another stateless service, which allows you to search patterns in the Text's content.

 This is actually an interface allowing you to extend Redaktilo.
 By default, two